Sweden at the FIFA Women's World Cup: 1991 World Cup

 For the World Cup women qualified for the European Championship 1991.
 But they had prevailed first in the group stage with four wins against France and Poland.
 In the quarter-final against Italy they reached in the home game only a 1-1.
-However, due to the 0-0 draw in the second leg, Italy were qualified for the European Championship finals by the away goals rule.
+However, due to the 0–0 draw in the second leg, Italy were qualified for the European Championship finals by the away goals rule.
 As the other teams eliminated in the quarter-finals did not win and everyone lost at least one, Sweden was the fifth European team to qualify for the World Cup.

 In the People's Republic of China, Sweden also qualified alongside Brazil, United States and Japan.
-On November 17, 1991, Sweden played in Panyu District their first World Cup match and lost to the USA with 2: 3.
+On November 17, 1991, Sweden played in Panyu District their first World Cup match and lost to the US with 2: 3.
 It Lena Videkull scored the first World Cup goal for the Swedes with the 1: 3.

-In the second game then followed a 8-0 against Japan, with Videkull after 30 seconds, the 1-0 and thus the fastest goal in a women's World Cup succeeded.
-With a 2-0 win over Brazil in their last group game, Sweden became second in the group and scored in the quarter-finals on the team of hosts and China.
+In the second game then followed a 8–0 against Japan, with Videkull after 30 seconds, the 1-0 and thus the fastest goal in a women's World Cup succeeded.
+With a 2–0 win over Brazil in their last group game, Sweden became second in the group and scored in the quarter-finals on the team of hosts and China.
 Already in the 3rd minute Pia Sundhage managed the 1: 0, where it remained until the end.
 In the semifinals then Norway was the opponent.
 Although Sweden were back early, this time in the sixth minute of the lead in the lead, but had to accept just before the half-time break the compensation by a converted penalty and pay tribute in the second half of the superiority of the Norwegians, who moved through three more goals in the final.
 In the match for third place was then for the first time European champion Germany the opponent and with the 4: 0 the Swedes secured third place.